SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap-v7.md

 #### Solace Resources

-The following Solace message broker resources are required for the integration sample in this document.
+The following message broker resources are required for the integration sample in this document.

 <table>
     <tr>